Tracey Tedder, Ed.D.

 Biography

-While serving as the Dean of Education, Dr. Tedder has remained focused on the need to prepare future educational leaders.
-The Florida Department of Education has repeatedly acknowledged the high quality work and success of the teacher preparation programs and ranked the School of Education the #1 private school program for Education in the state of Florida.
+While Dr. Tedder has served as the Dean of Education, the Florida Department of Education ranked the School of Education the #1 private school program for Education in the state of Florida.
 These rankings demonstrate the evidence of the positive and consequential impact of her leadership.
-She has continued and strengthened the long and outstanding reputation of the program and led it to high distinction.
+She has continued and strengthened the long and outstanding reputation of the College and led it to high distinction.

 Through the years, Dr. Tedder has been recognized for her contributions to the field of education.
-She was a recipient of the National Association of Women of Distinction Award, Polk County Public Schools District Teacher of the Year, and has been active in community as a member of Leadership Lakeland, United Way, and working with schools across the district.
-Dr. Tedder has been named to serve in two endowed chair positions in the School of Education: Nina B. Hollis Endowed Chair in Education and most recently, The Hal and Marjorie Roberts Endowed Chair in Learning and Literacy.
+She was a recipient of the National Association of Women of Distinction Award, and has been active in community as a member of Leadership Lakeland and United Way.
+Dr. Tedder has been named to serve in two endowed chair positions: the Nina B. Hollis Endowed Chair in Education and most recently, the Hal and Marjorie Roberts Endowed Chair in Learning and Literacy.

 Education